Free Haiti:

 On September 30, 2025 the United Nations Security Council approved a new resolution for Haiti, res.
 2793, calling inter alia for a new suppression force , and addressing the broader drivers of the insecurity in Haiti, with the future being driven by Haitians for Haiti.

 The ongoing crisis in Haiti demands not only decisive action, but also a reimagining of the community life, which has endured perpetuated cycles of retaliation and suffering.
 While a Suppression Force offers means to stop inter alia gang violence and the degrading cruelty, this approach alone cannot mend the deeply woven fabric of mistrust and loss that haunts the nation’s communities.
-Instead, any comprehensive path forward must consider a mediation process that places healing, accountability, and reconciliation at its heart, linking these goals to SDG 16 (Promoting peaceful and inclusive societies for sustainable development).
+Instead, any comprehensive path forward must consider a restorative process that places healing, accountability, and reconciliation at its heart, linking these goals to SDG 16 (Promoting peaceful and inclusive societies for sustainable development).
 Further, we propose that the revitalizing agriculture, integrated for climate adaptation, offers restorative qualities, providing most importantly sustenance, connected to SDG: 2 (food security), SDG 13 (climate action), and SDG 15

 (sustainable use of land).
 Agriculture offers purpose, opportunity, and physical and psychological benefits.”[3]